-Partnership launched to prioritize research for 'neurodisabled' childrenDecember 13th, 2012 in Medical research /
+Partnership launched to prioritize research for 'neurodisabled' childrenDecember 13, 2012 in Medicine & Health / Medical research

 A ground breaking new project has been launched to find out what research is important to children and young people with neurodisability, their families, and the healthcare professionals who work with them.
 This is a unique opportunity for the consumers of neurodisability research to have their say and influence the research agenda.